 There’s a big move to eco-friendly paper alternatives, which are thus far proving the most common alternative to their plastic counterparts.
 Many of you may have already come across paper straws in forward-thinking restaurants.
 Paper from renewable sources can make for a practical eco-friendly alternative.
 The best ones, of course, are both compostable and biodegradable.

 However, you’ll find it wise to pick your paper straws selectively.
-Your writer notes with distaste the mushy end of drink experience that can be common with some of the paper straws out there.
+Your writer notes with distaste the mushy end-of-drink experience that can be common with some of the paper straws out there.

 The Guardian reports that plastic suckers haven’t been made in the UK for decades.
 That is until a company called Transcend opened a factory in Wales.
-Transcend is forecast to be making millions of paper straws a year as chains like McDonald's ban their less environmentally friendly counterparts, and consumers start to take the reusable straw seriously.
+Transcend is forecast to be making millions of paper straws a year as chains like McDonald's ban their less environmentally friendly counterparts and consumers start to take the reusable straw seriously.

 Furthermore, as other brands and countries follow suit in banning plastic straws, you can be sure you'll see more paper straws alongside your favorite pop or in local coffee shops.

 Perhaps the bigger problem with paper straws is that we’re simply replacing one single-use throw-away item with another.
 Indeed, plastic is worse.
-However, it’d be better to consider some of the other reusable straws options above that really help to address the root cause of our throw-away consumerism.
+However, it’d be better to consider some of the other reusable straw options above that really help to address the root cause of our throw-away consumerism.

 Like pretty much anything, paper quality can vary, and the cheaper alternatives can use dyes that may be harmful.

 Aardvark straws are highly recommended.
 The Federal Drug Administration (FDA) and the European Union approved Aardvark's eco-friendly straws.
 According to Bloomberg, Aardvark is the only company in the US making paper varieties.